hapax/hapax.github.io/research.md

 related to the first: adding a boundary often provides simple, tractable models of puzzling aspects of black hole physics.
-So by answering the second question, we get technical tools which help us learn more about the (obviously fun) second question!
+So by answering the second question, we get technical tools which help us learn more about our (obviously fun) first question!